SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 Section 5.4 (Interaction) after

-> A directed edge "arrow" attached to one or more glyphs indicates a functional interaction involving those elements.
+> An example is provided in Figure 15.

 add

-> If no directionality can be inferred from the SBOL 2 data, an edge without arrows may be used.
+> If no directionality can be inferred from the SBOL 2 data, an edge with a "unspecified" interaction node may be used.

 ## 3. Examples <a name='example'></a>